Gluten Free Shojin Ryori Japanese Cooking Class

 Suitable for

-This class is great for individuals and couples as well as for a team building activity, Christmas party, birthday or hens party.
+This class is great for a team building activity, Christmas party, birthday or hens party.

-This would also be a nice gift for her, gift for mum, anniversary gift or birthday gift.
+This experience would also be a unique gift for her or gift for mum.

 Location